 CATEGORY*: IARC known, NTP known

-USED IN: Medical radiological procedures, such as x-rays, CT scans, fluoroscopy; also from nuclear power plants, radionucleotide research, military weapons testing
+USED IN: Medical radiological procedures, such as X-rays, CT scans, fluoroscopy; also from nuclear power plants, radionucleotide research, military weapons testing

-Interactions Between Ionizing Radiation and Other Factors
+Interactions between Ionizing Radiation and Other Factors

 There are a number of factors that may interact with radiation to increase the potency of its carcinogenic effect.
-Some of these factors include a woman’s age at exposure, genetic profile, and possibly estrogen levels.
+Some of these factors include a woman’s age at exposure, her genetic profile, and possibly her estrogen levels.
 As examples:

 Evidence Linking Ionizing Radiation and Breast Cancer Risk